 We’ve used a lot of litter boxes over the years, but when we set out to replace our last one, we decided it was time to find the best of the best.
 After ordering and comparing all of the top sellers, we finally settled the ones that were not just our favorites, but our felines’ as well.

-To help you decide which litter box is right for you and your cats, we’ve written the following ten reviews to compare some of the best.
+To help you decide which litter box is the best litter box for you and your cats, we’ve written the following ten reviews to compare some of the best.
 We’ve even taken the liberty of recommending three of the top performers to save you the expense of trying them all.
 Now let’s get going on our best litter box reviews.

 |Best Value||IRIS Open Top Litter Box||

 1. Omega Paw Roll’N Clean Cat Litter Box – Best Overall

 Convenient, affordable, and time-saving, the Omega Paw Roll’N Clean Cat Litter Box was our favorite litter box of 2020.
 It takes a lot of the work out of cleaning your cat’s litter box.
 Just roll this litter box onto the top and roll it back.
 Inside, the unique grill will scoop out your cat’s waste and leave it in the tray for you to easily remove.
 No more sifting through kitty litter!